-Qualification costs have been calculated using the method described in Netten et al. (1998).
-Current cost information has been provided by the Department of Health and Social Care, and Health Education England (HEE).
-See schema 18 for more details.
+Qualification costs have been calculated using the method described in Netten et al. (1998).3 Current cost information has been gathered from various sources (see Schema 18 for more details).

 D. Overheads

 Taken from the 2013/2014 financial accounts for ten community trusts.
 See 2015 edition of the Unit Costs of Health & Social Care for more information.
 Management and other non-care staff costs are 24.5 per cent of direct care salary costs and include administration and estates staff.
 Non-staff costs are 38.2 per cent of direct care salary costs.
 They include costs to the provider for office, travel/transport, publishing, training courses and conferences, supplies and services (clinical and general), and utilities such as water, gas and electricity.